rd--/stsc3/st/README.md

 [SC3-Gnu.st](?t=stsc3&e=st/SC3-Gnu.st) &
 [SC3-Cuis.st](?t=stsc3&e=st/SC3-Cuis.st) &
 [SC3-Pharo.st](?t=stsc3&e=st/SC3-Pharo.st):
-Methods that cannot be written to work under all of Squeak, Pharo, Cuis and GNU-Smalltalk have separate definitions.
+Methods that cannot be written to work under all of Squeak, Gnu-Smalltalk, Cuis and Pharo have separate definitions.

 The program `hsc3-graphs` is required to communicate with `scsynth`.
 It is a part of the `hsc3-graphs` archive at <https://gitlab.com/rd--/hsc3-graphs>.